eclipsesource/tabris-js/doc/migration-guide.md

 ui.contentView.append(<TextView text='foo' />);
 ```
 Only widgets actually supporting different fonts now have a font property.
 Most applications should not have to adjust to this change.

+## Cordova plugins

+The Cordova CLI dependency has been updated from `6.5.0` to `8.1.2`.
+The Cordova CLI will now use the system `npm` to install plugins.
+This has following implications:

+* Plugins need to provide a `package.json` in their root directory.
+* Plugins in package [subdirectories](https://cordova.apache.org/docs/en/6.x/reference/cordova-cli/index.html#plugin-spec) are not supported anymore.